tonsky/sublime-scheme-alabaster/README.md

 Alabaster Dark is just a dark version based on the same principles.

-Alabaster Dark Mono is a monochromatic dark version, with only cursor and occasional errors/search results highlighted.
+Alabaster Mono and Alabaster Dark Mono are monochromatic version, with only cursor and occasional errors/search results highlighted.

 ![Screenshot](https://s.tonsky.me/imgs/alabaster_family.png)